 Ogre and Friends

-Imaginary Worlds will wow visitors with a storybook-themed world of sculptures, both indoors and out – most custom made for the Garden by the exhibition’s creators, International Mosaiculture of Montreal®.
-This time, the sculptures – steel forms covered in soil-and-sphagnum moss and planted with thousands of meticulously groomed plants – will be staged in several installations.
+In the Gainesville Garden for the very first time, Imaginary Worlds: Ogre and Friends expands on the magic of the first 2013-14 seasons at the Atlanta Garden with larger-than-life, topiary-like sculptures.
+These living works – wow visitors with a storybook-themed world of sculptures – most custom made for the Garden by the exhibition’s creators, International Mosaiculture of Montreal®.
+The sculptures – steel forms covered in soil-and-sphagnum moss and planted with thousands of meticulously groomed plants – will be staged in six installations in Gainesville.